Піогенні гранульоми

 • Biopsy

-Diagnosis of pyogenic granuloma involves biopsy and histologic examination.
-Histologic analysis is required for all removed tissue because these lesions occasionally resemble and must be differentiated from melanomas or other malignant tumors.
+The Diagnosis of pyogenic granuloma is by biopsy and histologic examination.
+Histologic analysis is required for all tissue removed because these lesions occasionally resemble and must be differentiated from melanomas or other malignant tumors.

 Treatment of Pyogenic Granulomas